WINTER GUIDE 18/19 - GEAR

 100% - SPEEDCRAFT

 100% was founded in 2012, so they’re fairly new in the scheme of things, but they’re making themselves known.
 They have a strong aesthetic that is rooted in motocross and DH racing.
 Apparently Peter Sagan thought they’re worth tracking down, since word has it that he cold called them and said “HEY I want to work with you guys”.
 100 percent was like: “Who is Peter Sagan?”
 And then someone in the background at 100% was like: “”Shhhh!
 Sign him up!
 The Speedcraft though, is pure Mathieu van der Poel.
 I recently saw this exact pair on his head during the interview portion of a recent cross race.
 Interestingly he chose a different pair to race in.
 The mirror red lenses are designed for bright light or exposed mountain areas.
 They are also water shedding, oil resistant, and anti-reflective.
 Glasses are designed in Cali, and made in Italy.
-With their roster of top athletes and strong aesthetic, I’d say they’ll give Oakley a run for their money.
 The glasses fit and ride well.
 We love that every pair comes with a clear lens and a sturdy carrying case.
 If you need some bling shades in your life…it’s hard to beat the Speedcrafts.

 100% - S2